scummvm/scummvm/doc/docportal/settings/graphics.rst

 .. figure:: ../images/settings/graphics.png

-    The Graphics tab in the global settings
+    The Graphics tab in the Global Options menu

 All settings can also be changed in the :doc:`../advanced_topics/configuration_file`.
 The configuration key is listed in italics after each setting description.